The Ohio State University

 If you receive financial aid from any external source, please report it in writing to Athletic Aid Administration.
 Failure to provide this information can cause delays in payment of fees, in approval of your status for practice or play, and in the revisions to other aid you may have received.
 Additionally, if you are receiving a merit-based award from Ohio State as well as an athletic grant, there are specific guidelines that affect your ability to receive both forms of aid.

-If you have any questions about your scholarships or other awards, please contact Athletic Aid Administration by e-mail at firstname.lastname@example.org or by telephone at (614) 292-3600, or the Athletic Compliance Office at (614) 292-2681.
-Further information is available in the Student-Athlete Handbook.
+If you have any questions about your scholarships or other awards or require a copy of the Student-Athlete Handbook, please contact Athletic Aid Administration by e-mail at email@example.com or by telephone at (614) 292-3600, or the Athletic Compliance Office at (614) 292-2681.

 You may call University Residence and Dining Services at (614) 292-8266 for information about the facilities.